secML/secML.github.io/src/content/post/class10.md

 To account for the noise during testing, the authors run the input through the network multiple times.
 The label is the highest predicted score is chosen and these results are counted and aggregated.
 This allows the variance of each label to also be computed.

 The idea of making multiple queries may seem contradictory to the idea of privacy, where each query takes away from a privacy budget.
-However, here we are not concerned with privacy leakage, only with bounding the output of the function.
+However, here we are not concerned with privacy leakage here, only with bounding the output of the function.

 ### Robustness

 Finally, to have a measure of robustness, the authors propose a way deriving a bound for the maximum perturbation allowed.
 This is accomplished by finding the maximum \\( L \\) such that the proposition defined above still holds.
-The resulting \\( L_{max} \\) can be compared against some threshold \\( T \\) such that if \\( L_{max} \ge T \\) then the model is robust against that input.
+The resulting \\(L\\)<sub><em>max</em></sub> can be compared against some threshold \\( T \\) such that if \\( L_{max} \ge T \\) then the model is robust against that input.
 That is to say, that perturbation to the given image would not be sufficient to change its label.

-This metric is, of course, dependent on a given test set, but it allows the claim that a certain portion of the test set is “safe”, meaning the prediction is robust.
+This metric is, of course, dependent on a given test set, but it allows the claim that a certain portion of the test set is “safe”, meaning the prediction is robust for that test set.
+If the test set is representative of the input domain examples that matter, this can give us some confidence (but no guarantee) that the model is robust for other inputs also.

 ### Evaluation